SB2318/UltimateHealth/README.md

 ## Explore the platform: [uhsocial.in](https://uhsocial.in/)
 ## [Download app](https://play.google.com/store/apps/details?id=com.anonymous.UltimateHealth)

-## Data uploading will commence from 9th February, 2026.
-All contributors will be notified through their registered email IDs.

 ### ❤️ Heartfelt Thank You
 Ultimate Health exists because of the passion, dedication, and collective intelligence of our community.